SquaredTiki/JGMenuWindow/README.markdown

     [menuController closeWindow];

-You can also receive delegate messages by subscribing to be the delegate like so:

-    [menuController setMenuDelegate:self];

-This allows you to know when a menu item has been selected.

 # Demo App

 The project is simply a demo which shows how it can be used in a similar fashion to Spotlight.
 If you are unsure how to use it just check the demo out.